-Equivalent to NPY_ARRAY_C_CONTIGUOUS | NPY_ARRAY_ALIGNED | NPY_ARRAY_WRITEABLE.
-This combination of flags is useful to specify an array that is in C-contiguous order, is aligned, and can be written to as well.
+This flag is useful to specify an array that is in C-contiguous order, is aligned, and can be written to as well.
 Such an array is usually returned as output (although normally such output arrays are created from scratch).